 When women are tea farmers, they face the added challenge of not being given access to land, credit, training, cooperative membership and a general lack of information.
 As tea growers and estate workers, women face difficulties in supporting themselves.

-Smallholders also lack formal ways to organise, which further hinders their working with large tea brands organisation.
+Smallholders also lack formal ways to organize, which further hinders their working with large tea brands organization.

 Clearing the way

 Tea is a fast-growing industry.
 Between 1993 and 2010 tea consumption grew 60%, and global tea production stands at over 4 million tonnes per year.
 To meet this growing demand, adequate lands are needed.

 Tea is grown on some of the most ecologically sensitive areas on the planet.
 In North East India, areas where forests and grasslands came together have been cleared.
 Clearing land to make way for tea farms, whether by smallholders or industrial plantations, causes the displacement of indigenous plants and wildlife, which reduces biodiversity and threatens entire ecosystems.

 When tea is grown as a monoculture, a loss of biodiversity also occurs.
 Without biodiversity, the soil cannot produce the nutrients required to be healthy and productive.
 To reverse these problems and to aid the health of tea bushes, artificial fertilisers and pesticides are applied.
 These chemicals seep into the ground and result in even more soil degradation to which even more agrochemicals are applied to sustain the same yields.